 ITS-Davis provides funds for associated students to attend domestic and international professional transportation-related conferences for the purpose of presenting a paper on transportation research.
 Benefits include exposure to cutting-edge research, broader perspectives, networking opportunities, and enhancing oral communication skills by making a research presentation.

-ITS-Davis itself (sometimes with the partial support of the University of California Transportation Center) allocates $5,000 a year to student travel awards.
-Also, through the Friends of ITS-Davis, we are able to provide an ADDITIONAL $5,000 a year for these awards.
-These Friends funds have allowed us to (1) increase the size of domestic awards from $600 to $700, (2) support international travel (before, we could only fund domestic travel), and (3) increase the number of awards we can make.
+ITS-Davis itself (with the partial support of the National Center for Sustainable Transportation) allocates up to $10,000 a year to student travel awards.
+Also, the Friends of ITS-Davis funds have allowed us to support international travel (before, we could only fund domestic travel), and increase the number of awards we can make.

 Policies governing the use of travel funds